 The Jewish Post of 19 May 1961 quoted extensively from Professor Isaac's lecture, wherein he said:

 “It is an essential factor that Hitlerian racialism appeared on ground which previous centuries had prepared for it.
 Did the Nazis spring from nothing or from the bosom of a Christian people?
 The autobiography of the Commandant in Chief of the Auschwitz Camp, Rudolf Hoess, is being published.
 This man charged with monstrous crimes for which he showed no remorse, came from a pious Catholic family and had considered taking Holy Orders.”

-After quoting traditional Christian teachings about the Jewish religion from Catholic schoolbooks, the professor observes:
+After quoting traditional unflattering teachings about the Jewish religion from Catholic schoolbooks, the professor observes:

 “Phrases from a school manual but let there be no mistake— they are but the echo of other phrases which are to be found at a higher level, in the works of theologians of repute.

 “That is where we stand less than twenty years after Auschwitz, after the death of Anne Frank and thousands like her.
 Is it not sad, terribly sad?
 Is it not a challenge to true Christian charity?”
 (Jewish Post (Indianapolis), 19 May 1961)

 This Jewish historian who blamed Christianity for gassings at Auschwitz was not an unimportant person.
 He was the author of several histories, and at one time France's Superintendant of Public Instruction.